Most of North Queensland’s festivals and events occur in the dry season between May-October when the weather is cooler.

 A major international event and Australia’s largest offshore sailing regatta.

-Cairns Ukulele Festival (tbc)
+Cairns Ukulele Festival (not planned for 2017)

 Feel the tropical vibe with thousands of ukulele players from around the world.
 A surprisingly fun event that has been gaining momentum each year, especially as they keep trying to break the world record for number of people playing together at the same time.